-The following article, shared below in its entirety with permission from Vision.org, describes some of the ideals of my grandfather, Ted Fansher.
+The following article (below this introduction), shared in its entirety with permission from Vision.org, describes some of the ideals of my grandfather, Ted Fansher.

 He was a well-respected dairy manager, known for his prize-winning herd of registered Jersey cattle.